ThePython10110/ThePython10110.github.io/index.md

 # Music
-Find my music (mostly video game transcriptions) on [MuseScore.com](https://musescore.com/thepython10110) and [GitHub]("https://github.com/thepython10110/musescore").
+Find my music (mostly video game transcriptions) on [MuseScore.com](https://musescore.com/thepython10110) and [GitHub](https://github.com/thepython10110/musescore).
 On GitHub, I have a script that automatically converts them into various file formats (including MP3, MIDI, PDF, and MusicXML).
-It will even automatically flip the MIDI files using [My version](https://github.com/thepython10110/midiflip) of [midiflip]("https://github.com/1j01/midiflip")
+It will even automatically flip the MIDI files using [my version](https://github.com/thepython10110/midiflip) of [midiflip](https://github.com/1j01/midiflip)

 # [Software on my computer](software-on-my-computer)
 A list of software on my computer.